rosie-bee/skeleton-crew/README.md

 You'll need Python 3.10 and the Colorama library in order to run this game.
-DOWNLOAD PYTHON ONLY FROM THE OFFICIAL SITE TO GET THE PIP LIBRARY To install Colorama, open python and type "pip install colorama" into the terminal.
+DOWNLOAD PYTHON ONLY FROM THE OFFICIAL SITE TO GET THE PIP LIBRARY To install Colorama, open the command terminal and type "pip install colorama" into the terminal.

 Check the new-release-beta folder to get the most up-to-date version of the game!